Strelec (Ljubljana Castle)

 A small Old Town restaurant focused on traditional Slovenian food, with a social mission and a warm, straightforward dining-room feel.
 A meaningful place to plan into your trip.

 Awards change over time, but the 2024 Slovenia selection is a useful snapshot when you want “the special meal” with higher confidence.
-Always confirm current status and reservations on official pages.
+A restaurant’s own page is the easiest place to confirm its current status and book a table.

 See the official Ljubljana Tourism summary of the 2024 Michelin Guide Slovenia results for the full context.